microsoft/pyright/README.md

     "detachhead.basedpyright" // this will prompt developers working on your project to install the extension ],
   "unwantedRecommendations": [
-    "ms-python.vscode-pylance" // the pylance extension must be disabled when using pyright on its own ]
+    "ms-python.vscode-pylance" // if not using pylance (see below) ]
 }
 ```